Kurikulum-Sekolah-Pacmann/live-mda-week-3/README.md

 # PacBikes Data Pipeline Project
+**This version of the project adds data validation processes and sets up BI tools**

 ## Overview
 This project is designed to orchestrate and manage an end-to-end data pipeline for PacBikes.
 The project involves extracting, transforming, and loading data using Apache Airflow, DBT (Data Build Tool), and supporting components such as S3, Docker, and a data warehouse.

 The pipeline is structured to move data from raw data sources to a clean and structured format within a data warehouse, while ensuring data integrity and providing monitoring and alerting capabilities.

-**his version of the project adds data validation processes and sets up BI tools**

 ---